Best Electric SUVs in Canada in 2025

 by Stephanie Wallcraft

-Take a look through this guide ranking what we rate as the best electric SUVs available in Canada in 2024.
-Note this list covers only SUVs.
+Below, you can explore the current catalogue in our list of the best electric SUVs available in Canada in 2025.
 If you’d like to cross-shop these against electric cars such as the Porsche Taycan, check out our list of the Best Electric Cars in Canada.

 One thing to note: we can’t provide our own recommendation on Tesla’s two SUVs, the Tesla Model X and Tesla Model Y, because we haven’t had an opportunity to test them in Canadian driving conditions.
-Owners of the Model X and Model Y in Canada generally report being satisfied with the features and drive dynamics of their vehicles and with the Supercharger network, but are sometimes dissatisfied with vehicle build quality as well as maintenance and insurance costs.
+Owners of the Model X and Model Y in Canada generally report being satisfied with the features and drive dynamics of their vehicles, as well as with the Supercharger network.
+Drivers are sometimes dissatisfied with vehicle build quality as well as maintenance and insurance costs.

 Audi Q4 e-tron front static